 When excessive moisture accumulates in buildings or on building materials, mold growth may occur, particularly if the moisture problem remains undiscovered or is not addressed over a period of time.
 Some molds may produce airborne toxins or irritants.
 Indoor air quality issues can also stem from inadequate ventilation, chemical contamination from indoor or outdoor sources, and other biological contaminants such as pollen, viruses, and bacteria.
 Indoor exposure to airborne toxins or irritants above certain levels can be alleged to cause a variety of adverse health effects and symptoms, including allergic or other reactions.
-As a result, the presence of significant mold or other airborne contaminants at any of our properties could require us to undertake a costly remediation program to contain or remove the mold or other airborne contaminants from the affected property or increase indoor ventilation.
-In addition, the presence of significant mold or other airborne contaminants from the affected property or increase indoor ventilation.
-In addition, the presence of significant mold or other airborne contaminants from our tenants, employees of our tenants, or others if property damage or personal injury occurs.
+As a result, the presence of significant mold or other airborne contaminants from the affected property or increase indoor ventilation.
+In addition, the presence of significant mold or other airborne contaminants could expose us to liability from our tenants, employees of our tenants, or others if property damage or personal injury occurs.
 We are not presently aware of any material adverse indoor air quality issues at our properties.